wddimple6/afkak/README.md

 Newer broker releases will generally function, but not all Afkak features will work on older brokers.
 In particular, the coordinated consumer won’t work before Kafka 0.9.0.1.
-We don’t recommend deploying such old releases anyway, as they have serious bugs.
+We don’t recommend deploying such old releases of Kafka anyway, as they have serious bugs.

 # Usage